 Lo-Fi Prototyping

 I developed two distinct approaches to the core browsing experience, exploring different ways users could navigate and organize their digital closet.
+Each version addresses the fundamental challenge of making wardrobe management feel intuitive rather than overwhelming.

 Version 1 Screen 1